 We saw two garter snakes and loads of birds.
 One night I woke up in the tent and though I heard wolves howling but I think in reality it was an owl.
 You’ll almost certainly see and hear frogs.

-How many days do I need to hike the full trail?
+How many days do I need to hike the full Sunshine Coast Trail?

 Allow 10 – 12 days to backpack the entire trail.
 In the logbook I read about one fellow who did it in five days but that wouldn’t be a whole lot of fun.

-The driest months to hike the trail are May, July, August and September.
+The driest months to hike the Sunshine Coast Trail are May, July, August and September.
 In the last week of September we had two half days of drizzle and rain, lots of cloudy days and a few days of sunshine.
 By late September you’ll be waking up to 3°C cabins.
 Hypothermia becomes a very real issue.

-We met both a solo female and a solo male on the trail.
+We met both a solo female and a solo male on the Sunshine Coast Trail.
 You should be a very competent hiker – who doesn’t scare easily to do this on your own.
 Considering the ruggedness of the terrain, I wouldn’t really recommend it – but it’s regularly done.
 You’ll have to make that call.

-My hat goes off to Eagle and all the volunteers that have made the trail such a success.
+My hat goes off to Eagle and all the volunteers that have made the Sunshine Coast Trail such a success.
 You really get into the groove and the rhythm of the trail if you hike it for three or more days.
 I highly recommend it!